pendexgabo/utorrent-download/README.md

 About
 -----------
-I wanted to give a shoot to chrome extensions so I came out with this idea.
-This is the result.
+I wanted to give Chrome extensions a try, so I came out with this idea.

 The extension adds a contextual item in the menu for links that start with ```magnet:?```